jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-6/chapter-5.md

 Tacitus says:

-{{< quote >}}
+{{< q >}}
 Claudius, having appropriated to himself the determination of law suits and the function of magistrates, gave occasion to all manner of rapine.”
-{{< /quote >}}
+{{< /q >}}

 Nero succeeded Claudius and tried to conciliate the people by declaring that he would take care not to be judge himself in private causes, that the parties might not be exposed, within the walls of a palace, to the iniquitous influence of a few freedmen.

 Zozimus says:

-{{< quote >}}
+{{< q >}}
-<p>Under the reign of Arcadius, a swarm of calumniators spread themselves on every side, and infected the court.
+Under the reign of Arcadius, a swarm of calumniators spread themselves on every side, and infected the court.
 Upon a person’s decease, it was immediately supposed he had left no children and, in consequence of this, his property was given away by a recript.
-For, as the prince was surprizingly stupid, and the empress excessively enterprizing, she was a slave to the insatiable avarice of her domestics and confidents; insomuch, that, to an honest man, nothing could be more desirable than death.</p>
+For, as the prince was surprizingly stupid, and the empress excessively enterprizing, she was a slave to the insatiable avarice of her domestics and confidents; insomuch, that, to an honest man, nothing could be more desirable than death.
-{{< /quote >}}
+{{< /q >}}

 Procopius says:

-{{< quote >}}
+{{< q >}}
-<p>There used to be very few people at court; but, in Justinian’s reign, as the judges had no longer the liberty of administering justice, their tribunals were deserted, while the prince’s palace resounded with the litigious clamours of the several parties.</p>
+There used to be very few people at court; but, in Justinian’s reign, as the judges had no longer the liberty of administering justice, their tribunals were deserted, while the prince’s palace resounded with the litigious clamours of the several parties.
-{{< /quote >}}
+{{< /q >}}

 Everybody knows what a prostitution there was of public judgements, and even of the very laws themselves, at the emperor’s court.